Sir-Apple/portfolio/README.md

 # My Personal Portfolio
+Technology used:
+- ReactJS
+- HTML
+- JavaScript
+- CSS

+## Description
-Welcome to my portfolio, featuring my projects, skills, and works
+This is my second version of personal portfolio, featuring my projects, skills, and works